Bringing California Home

 A big piece is a $4 billion bond for affordable housing.

-This bond is a bet that California can develop places to live in a way that will enhance communities, boost the economy and be located so that low- and middle-income residents can live there and get to work.
+This bond is an investment so California can develop places to live in a way that will enhance communities, boost the economy and be located so that low- and middle-income residents can live there and get to work.

 We’ve also created a permanent source of housing funding that goes primarily to local governments to fill local needs and taken up legislation to address project streamlining.